-Barnes and Williamson, in Chapter 2 of this book, cite polarization and the resulting policy gridlock at the federal level as important reasons to pursue local community-building policies.
-In this chapter, I explore partisan polarization among the mass public over the past several decades, focusing on citizens' views on gender, race, and class.
-Specifically, drawing on data from the American National Election Studies, I trace the relationship from 1970 through 2016 between Americans' views on gender, race, and class on the one hand, and feelings about the political parties on the other.
+Barnes and Williamson cite polarization and the resulting policy gridlock at the federal level as important reasons to pursue local community-building policies.
+In this chapter I explore partisan polarization among the mass public over the past several decades, focusing on citizens' views on gender, race, and class.
+Specifically, drawing on data from the American National Election Studies, I trace the relationship from 1970 through 2016 between Americans' views on gender, race, and class, on the one hand, and feelings about the political parties on the other.
 Although 2016 marks a high point for the impact of gender and race on views of the parties, it represents the culmination of trends that date back decades.
 Americans' evaluations of the political parties have been strongly and increasingly connected with their racial views, especially since 2000.
 Views on gender roles and feminism also powerfully shape evaluations of the parties, and have done so consistently since the mid-1980s.
-And feelings about social class steadily increased in importance through 2012 before fading a little in 2016.
+And feelings about social class steadily increased in importance through 2012 before fading a bit in 2016.

-These trends will trouble many.
+Many will be troubled by these trends.
 They mark a decline in cross-cutting cleavages within the population, and with them, partisan cooperation or at least tolerance.
-Such cross-cutting cleavages were central to constitutional design; Madison famously favored a large republic, arguing in The Federalist that size would:
+Such cross-cutting cleavages were central to Constitutional design; Madison famously favored a large republic, arguing in Federalist 10 that size would:

 make it less probable that a majority of the whole will have a common motive to invade the rights of other citizens; or if such a common motive exists, it will be more difficult for all who feel it to discover their own strength, and to act in unison with each other.
-(Madison, 1787 [2005], p.
-53)
+(Madison 2005: 53)

-Dahl and other pluralists similarly credited cross-cutting cleavages with moderating political parties and ensuring stability (Dahl, 1956, pp. 104-5).
-And empirical studies confirm that cross-pressured citizens-those whose policy views do not all align with one political party-are more likely to cross party lines, changing their vote from election to election and splitting their ticket between parties within an election (Hillygus and Shields, 2008).
+Dahl and other pluralists similarly credited cross-cutting cleavages with moderating political parties and ensuring stability (Dahl 1956: 104-5).
+And empirical studies confirm that cross-pressured citizens-those whose policy views do not all align with one political party-are more likely to cross party lines, changing their vote from election to election, and splitting their ticket between parties within an election (Hillygus and Shields 2008).